ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 ##### Spectral test when all statistical tests passed

-The combined result is that we also don't have any parameter combination where statistical tests and spectral tests in conjunction.
+The combined result is that we can't find any parameter combinations where statistical tests and spectral tests both pass in conjunction.

 ![Results for the Spectral Test in places where _ALL_ statistical tests passed for `minstd_rand0` in an interval of $A = 16807 \pm 10$ and $M = (2^{31} - 1) \pm 10$.
 Parameters where the statistical tests failed are marked white.](results_x0_1_a_16797_16817_c_0_0_m_2147483637_2147483657_spectral_if_statistical_c_is_0.png)

-We conclude that this version of the C++ LCG, `minstd_rand0`, is a poor implementation and should not be used.
+We conclude that this version of the C++ LCG, `minstd_rand0`, is a poor choice and should not be used.

-#### minstd_rand
+#### minstd_rand (no $0$ at the end)

+`minstd_rand` has been adopted into the C++ "Minimal standard" in 1993.
 The parameters for `minstd_rand` are
 $$A = 48271\mathrm{,} \quad C = 0\mathrm{,} \quad M = 2^{31} - 1\mathrm{.}$$

 ##### Statistical test

+We again notice a reduction in passed tests when $M$ changes from $M = 2^{31} - 1$ to $M = 2^{32}$.
+Other than that it compares well with the statistical test results from `minstd_rand0`.

 ![Results for the statistical tests for `minstd_rand0` in an interval of $A = 48271 \pm 10$ and $M = (2^{31} - 1) \pm 10$.](results_x0_1_a_48261_48281_c_0_0_m_2147483637_2147483657_statistical_c_is_0.png)

 ##### Spectral test

+Comparing the results from the Spectral test for `minstd_rand` to `minstd_rand0`, `minstd_rand` looks a lot brighter.
+For the chosen interval we see $7$ parameter sets that pass the Spectral test for every dimension.
+There are many parameter combinations for which $3$ out of $4$ tests pass.

 ![Results for the Spectral Test for `minstd_rand0` in an interval of $A = 48271 \pm 10$ and $M = (2^{31} - 1) \pm 10$.](results_x0_1_a_48261_48281_c_0_0_m_2147483637_2147483657_spectral_c_is_0.png)

 ##### Spectral test when all statistical tests passed

+We finally see parameter combinations for which all statistical tests pass and for which then also the Spectral tests for every chosen dimension passes.

 ![Results for the Spectral Test in places where _ALL_ statistical tests passed for `minstd_rand0` in an interval of $A = 48271 \pm 10$ and $M = (2^{31} - 1) \pm 10$.
 Parameters where the statistical tests failed are marked white.](results_x0_1_a_48261_48281_c_0_0_m_2147483637_2147483657_spectral_if_statistical_c_is_0.png)

+In the very center of the figure we see the proposed parameter for `minstd_rand` in yellow, meaning that it passed every statistical test and every Spectral test.
+We conclude that the proposed parameters are a reasonable choice.

 # References